powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.28 Fix: Play Clipboard would try to play any valid file even if it wasn't a video file.

+        Now Play Clipboard only processes file extensions: mp4,mkv,avi,webm,divx.

+        Fix: After clearing the Played List, the display wouldn't update until quit and run Played List again.

 ###  v5.4.26 Add: Below info added to Home Help in Default Directories section.